golioth/golioth-zephyr-sdk/CONTRIBUTING.md

 ### How Do I Submit a Good Enhancement Suggestion?

 Enhancement suggestions are currently tracked as [Discussions](https://github.com/golioth/golioth-zephyr-sdk/discussions).
-We reccomend establishing the following in your discussion topic and description.
+We recommend establishing the following in your discussion topic and description.

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.